arunajit/dbs-/README.md

          TF-IDF points the relative importance of each word in each document.Hence took that for extracting informative parts of the documents it is  done after the similar pro processing tasks as same as classifier and processed.

-P.S: I haven't completed the assignment to the full extent, but i have the layout or plan to approach this problem if given time I can execute this for sure using even more better approaches for accuracy
+P.S: I haven't completed the assignment to the full extent